 Expect to see this beautiful tree in bloom in the late spring into the summer.
 If you love the purple blooms and want more, read this piece on the Purple Trumpet Tree.
 It blooms in the same climate in early spring and is a much smaller tree and is available to you if your garden is not large enough for the approximately 50 feet size of the Jacaranda.

 Comparing The Blue Jacaranda Tree and the Purple Trumpet Tree

 For the trumpet-shaped blooms and beautiful blue/purple color, how do these two trees compare?
 Here are the similarities, they both offer trumpet-shaped blooms in large-sized groups, the blue/purple color, and prefer warm climates.
 The purple trumpet tree is much smaller and blooms earlier in spring.
 The Jacaranda is very large and has a longer bloom period, two months, and much later in the season.

 The Monrovia Company advertises a true dwarf tree, maturing at 10-12′ in height.
 Here is more information on it.

 How To Prune The Jacaranda

-This is a fast-growing tree, that implies softwood.
+This is a fast-growing tree, which implies softwood.
 Prune the tree in late winter before the new growth begins.
-Remove any branches growing at less than a 40-degree angle, these will be weak.
+Remove any branches growing at less than a 40-degree angle; these will be weak.
 Leave enough room between branches for air circulation.
 Maintain one main trunk.
 Remove enough branches to prevent enough weight to split the trunk.